julialenc/california-housing-prediction/README.md

 This repository was created to support **Machine Learning training for PowerCoders Switzerland**.

-Based on a case study from Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron.
+Based on a case study from Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron (most of the code was used, but simplified and with additional explanations to the code added).

 ---